MikeRogers0/MikeRogersIO/src/_posts/2021-08-07-common-non-standard-ruby-on-rails-migrations.md

 ## Unique or blank validations

-The `unique: true` argument will require the field in the database be unique, but you can also allow the uniqueness rule to only be required when the field is filled in.
+The `unique: true` argument will require the field in the database to be unique, but you can also allow the uniqueness rule to only be required when the field is filled in.

 ```ruby
 class AddSpecialSkillToPlayers < ActiveRecord::Migration[6.1]